metanova-labs/nova-blueprint/README.md

 ## For Miners

-Your miner repo is cloned and executed in a locked‑down Docker sandbox (no network, read‑only root; use `/tmp`).
+Your miner repo is cloned and executed in a Docker sandbox (no network, read‑only root; use `/tmp`).

 Must‑haves:
 - `miner.py` at repo root is run as `python /workspace/miner.py`